wang-lawrence/Trippie/README.md

 ## Why I Built This

 I enjoy traveling and experiencing new places and cultures, but my friends and family often found ourselves planning on spreadsheets or through texts.
-I wanted to create an app that will help us easily origanize and share future travel plans.
+I wanted to create an app that will help us easily organize and share future travel plans.

 ## Live Demo